Pouring Concrete in Winter: Top Tips for a Perfect Result

 Preventing Frost and Freezing During a Winter Concrete Pour

-When pouring concrete in winter, temperatures dropping below 5°C (41°F) start to create challenges, but the real trouble begins when they fall even lower.
+When pouring concrete in winter, temperatures below 5°C (41°F) start to pose challenges, but the real trouble begins when they drop even lower.
 Without the proper precautions, freezing conditions can lead to wasted materials, lost time, and a weakened final product.

 Protecting freshly poured concrete from freezing for at least 24 hours is essential.
 That means you’ll need to monitor the temperature on the day of the pour and the following day.